phenomeno/spark-medicare/README.md

 The resulting file will be saved into `hcpcs.csv`.
 Watch the progress at `http://localhost:4040`.

 If the resulting file is fragmentized as a directory, use the following command line to reassemble the result files.
+It will save to `result.csv`.

 ```
 $ (echo "HCPCS,DESC,LINE_SRVC_SUM,BENE_UNIQUE_SUM,UTILIZATION"; cat hcpcs.csv/part-*) > result.csv